Horizontal inverse mean curvature flow in the Heisenberg group: Behavior of singularity

-Motivated by Huisken and Ilmanen's description of the jump under IMCF in \cite{HI2001}, the horizontal jump in HIMCF can be represented as\\ (1) Whenever $E_{t}$ remains a horizontal minimizing hull, it flows in the generalized horizontal inverse mean curvature flow. \\ (2) When $E_{t}$ is not a horizontal minimizing hull, $E_{t}$ horizontal jumps to $E_{t}^{'}$ and continues.
+Motivated by Huisken and Ilmanen's description of the jump under IMCF in \cite{HI2001}, the horizontal jump under the HIMCF can be represented as\\ (1) Whenever $E_{t}$ remains a horizontal minimizing hull, it evolves according to the generalized horizontal inverse mean curvature flow. \\ (2) When $E_{t}$ is not a horizontal minimizing hull, $E_{t}$ horizontal jumps to $E_{t}^{'}$ and continues.